ctrlc03/ctrlc03.github.io/README.md

 We can see another example on `Crytic`'s [repo](https://github.com/crytic/building-secure-contracts/tree/master/not-so-smart-contracts/cairo/dangerous_public_imports_in_libraries).

-> Note: Since [Cairo v0.10.0](https://github.com/starkware-libs/cairo-lang/releases/tag/v0.10.0), this issue has been fixed and only directly imported files with the @external and @view decorator get imported.
+> Note: Since [Cairo v0.10.0](https://github.com/starkware-libs/cairo-lang/releases/tag/v0.10.0), this issue has been fixed and only directly imported functions with the `@external` and `@view` decorator get imported.
 All contracts compiled and deployed with previous versions are of course still vulnerable.

 ## View Functions that modify the state